公 法 评 论 |

 be effective and flexible tools for socialising capital and the work-

-53It seems that the primary meaning of the word "justice" is now that of
+53It seems that the primary meaning of the word "justice" is now

-"distributive justice," which lacks any definite meaning because the problem
+"distributive justice," which lacks any definite meaning because

 of distribution is one thing in one organisation and another thing in